|1st Grade Book Buddies Tutor Tip: New Reading|

-|Quotes and content taken from pages 109-112 of Johnston, Francine R., et al. Book Buddies: a Tutoring Framework for Struggling Readers.
-Second ed., Guilford Press, 2009.|
+|Quotes and content taken from pages 109-112 of Johnston, Francine R., Marcia Invernizzi, Connie Juel, and Donna Lewis-Wagner.
+Book Buddies: A Tutoring Framework for Struggling Readers.
+2nd ed., New York: The Guilford Press, 2009.|

 “Time spent reading is the most important component of the lesson plan.” (p.109) This section should not be skipped, as this combines all of the knowledge students are learning in tutoring sessions and in the classroom.
 Other parts of the lesson should be shortened or skipped before omitting this part.

 New reading always starts with a book introduction.
 This familiarizes the student with pictures and vocabulary, increases interest, and builds background knowledge before reading the text.
 Encourage the student to “talk about experiences she has had that relate to the events or characters in the story.”
 (110) Below are the steps from our lesson plan for a book preview:

 1. Read title and look at the cover – The title often includes important words you will see repeatedly in the story.
 Ask the student to read the title aloud after you read it to the student.
 Look at the illustrations on the cover and ask what the child notices.